valery1707/hugo/content/blog/2016-11-21-learnings-from-implementing-feature-toggles.markdown

   }
 }
 ```
 The `FeatureRepository` has to look at all the properties that are available in the applications environment and filter out the ones that start with `feature.`.
+{{< mailchimp >}}
 Collecting all the properties available in an environment is [surprisingly complex](https://stackoverflow.com/questions/23506471/spring-access-all-environment-properties-as-a-map-or-properties-object), owing to the number of ways properties can be injected.
 Based on the approach discussed in that question, we can create a `FeatureRepository` as follows:
 ```java
 public class FeatureRepository {
   private static final String FEATURE_PREFIX = "feature.";